cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/mlx5.rst

   The Direct Verbs/Rules (engaged with ``dv_flow_en`` = 1) supports all
   of the extensive metadata features.
 The legacy Verbs supports FLAG and MARK metadata actions over NIC Rx steering domain only.

-  Setting META value to zero in flow action means there is no item provided and receiving datapath will not report in mbufs the metadata are present.
-  Setting MARK value to zero in flow action means the zero FDIR ID value will be reported on packet receiving.

-  For the MARK action the last 16 values in the full range are reserved for internal PMD purposes (to emulate FLAG action).
-The valid range for the MARK action values is 0-0xFFEF for the 16-bit mode and 0-0xFFFFEF for the 24-bit mode, the flows with the MARK action value outside the specified range will be rejected.

 - ``dv_flow_en`` parameter [int]